 If your child is being bullied by someone at school, you are understandably concerned.
 When you learn of this situation, there are two initial steps to take.
 The first is to remain calm.
 I realize that this may be easier said than done, but doing so will help your child trust you, as well as feel more comfortable coming to you in the future.
 The second step is to devise a plan to talk to the school about it.

-If you do decide that you should contact the school, you should have one goal in mind: stopping bullying behavior.
+If you do decide that you should contact the school, you should have one goal in mind: stopping the bullying behavior.
 When your child is the target of bullying, you will likely be mad and want to focus on who is right and who is wrong or to want to say that someone is the bad guy.
 In this respect, you might find yourself seeking punishment for the bully.
 However, punishment will not necessarily stop the bullying behaviors.
-So remember, your goal when talking to the school is to stop the bullying for happening in the future.

-6 Helpful Hints For Talking to Schools About Bullying
+6 Tips For Talking to Schools About Bullying

 1. Regardless of where it happened, talk to the school about it if the bullying was perpetrated by a classmate

 If the bullying happened outside of school, such as online or off campus, parents often wonder if they should still talk to the school about it.
 The answer is yes!
 If you know that the bullying is happening outside of school, it is likely happening during school as well.

 It’s best to call ahead versus showing up without an appointment.
 When you call, be up front about the purpose of the meeting.
 Some schools have a plan in place to handle these types of situations and may have a person that specifically addresses such issues.
 If they don’t have a specific person identified, one idea is to schedule an appointment with someone at the school that your child trusts.
 It could be a teacher or guidance counselor.